 It’s not a win, but it’s a start.

 I’ve searched for fancy quote about beginning but I could not find the appropriate one.
-In today’s world where every Java developer owns a blog and every celebrity has a reality show it’s hard to conquer the media with good content.
-Or bulk content.
+In today’s world where every Java developer owns a blog and every celebrity has a reality show it’s hard to conquer the media with good content or bulk content.
 I’m not here to judge.
 In the community of World Wide Web we can all live in some kind of harmony.
-Back to the writing agenda…
+Ok… Back to the writing agenda…

-Sometimes holiday come and it’s a good day like on holiday for example to clean up your computer and smart phone – anything electrical – and dust on the wires too – but about that on some other event.
+When holidays come and it’s a good to clean up your computer or smart phone – anything electrical – and dust on the wires too – but about that on some other occasion.

-Today I ran on this article on how to creat a batch file to clean up the mess in your [temp] folder.
+Today I ran on this article on how to create a batch file to clean up the mess in your [temp] folder.

 ABOUT TEMP FOLDER